sourcegraph/sourcegraph-public-snapshot/cmd/executor/README.md

 - `bazel run //cmd/executor/vm-image:ami.build` creates the AMI and names it according to the CI runtype.
 - `bazel run //cmd/executor/vm-image:ami.push` takes the AMIs from above and publish them (adjust perms, naming).

-While `gcloud` is provided by Bazel, AWS Cli is expected to be available on the host running Bazel.
+While `gcloud` is provided by Bazel, AWS cli is expected to be available on the host running Bazel.

 Building AMIs on GCP is rather quick, but it's notoriously slow on AWS (about 20m) so we use [target-determinator](https://github.com/bazel-contrib/target-determinator) to detect when to rebuild the image.
 See [ci-should-rebuild.sh](./ci-should-rebuild.sh), which is used by the pipeline generator to skip building it if we detect that nothing changed since the parent commit.

 ### Docker Mirror

-Because we're producing an AMI for both AWS and GCP, there are two steps involved:
+As with the VM image, we're producing an AMI for both AWS and GCP, there are two steps involved:

 - `bazel run //cmd/executor/docker-mirror:ami.build` creates the AMI and names it according to the CI runtype.
 - `bazel run //cmd/executor/docker-mirror:ami.push` takes the AMIs from above and publish them (adjust perms, naming).

-While `gcloud` is provided by Bazel, AWS Cli is expected to be available on the host running Bazel.
+While `gcloud` is provided by Bazel, AWS cli is expected to be available on the host running Bazel.